pieroproietti/penguins-eggs/README.md

 ![icon](https://github.com/pieroproietti/pengui/blob/main/assets/pengui.png?raw=true)

-The development of a GUI for "penguins-eggs" with the penGUI project sounds promising.
+<p align="justify"> The development of a GUI for "penguins-eggs" with the penGUI project sounds promising.
 It's exciting to see that work on the GUI has started and is progressing rapidly.
 GUIs can greatly enhance the user experience and make it more accessible to a wider range of users.
 I hope the penGUI [penGUI](https://github.com/pieroproietti/pengui) project continues to thrive and brings a user-friendly interface to "penguins-eggs".
-If you have any specific questions or need further information about the penGUI project, feel free to ask!
+If you have any specific questions or need further information about the penGUI project, feel free to ask!</p>

 # Features
-Penguins-eggs is a versatile tool that offers an array of features and benefits for Linux users.
+<p align="justify"> Penguins-eggs is a versatile tool that offers an array of features and benefits for Linux users.
 Whether you want to create an installable ISO from your current Linux system or explore various customization options, Penguins-eggs has got you covered.
 To get started with Penguins-eggs, you'll need to install it on your Linux distribution.
 The tool supports a wide range of Linux distributions and their major derivatives, including Arch, Debian, Devuan, Manjaro, Ubuntu, and more.
-Additionally, you can easily add support for additional derivatives, expanding the tool's capabilities even further.
+Additionally, you can easily add support for additional derivatives, expanding the tool's capabilities even further.</p>

 1. fast and efficient
-Penguins-eggs is designed to be fast and efficient.
+<p align="justify">Penguins-eggs is designed to be fast and efficient.
 Unlike traditional methods that involve copying the entire file system, Penguins-eggs utilizes livefs, which allows for instant acquisition of the live system.
-By default, the tool
+By default, the tool.</p>

 2. Supports Compression Algorithm
 Employs the zstd compression algorithm, significantly reducing the time required for the process, often up to 10 times faster.
 When creating an installable ISO.

 3. Supports Clone
-Penguins-eggs provides various options to suit your needs.
+<p align="justify"> Penguins-eggs provides various options to suit your needs.
 With the --clone flag, you can preserve the data and accounts of unencrypted users, ensuring a seamless experience for users accessing the live system.
-Moreover, you can opt for a crypted clone, where user data and accounts are saved in an encrypted LUKS volume within the ISO image, enhancing security and privacy.
+Moreover, you can opt for a crypted clone, where user data and accounts are saved in an encrypted LUKS volume within the ISO image, enhancing security and privacy.</p>

 4. Cuckoo and PXE boot
-In addition to ISO creation, Penguins-eggs offers a unique feature called Cuckoo.
+<p align="justify"> In addition to ISO creation, Penguins-eggs offers a unique feature called Cuckoo.
 By starting Cuckoo from the live system, you can set up a PXE boot server, making it accessible to all computers on the network.
-This functionality opens up possibilities for network booting and streamlined deployment.Penguins Eggs Linux ushers in a new era of innovation and convenience with its groundbreaking default feature, Cuckoo live network boot, which transforms any computer running Penguins Eggs into a PXE (Preboot eXecution Environment) boot server.
-This revolutionary paradigm of network booting and seamless deployment underscores Penguins Eggs Linux’s commitment to redefining the parameters of accessibility and efficiency within the realm of Linux distributions
+This functionality opens up possibilities for network booting and streamlined deployment.
+Penguins Eggs Linux ushers in a new era of innovation and convenience with its groundbreaking default feature, Cuckoo live network boot, which transforms any computer running Penguins Eggs into a PXE (Preboot eXecution Environment) boot server.
+This revolutionary paradigm of network booting and seamless deployment underscores Penguins Eggs Linux’s commitment to redefining the parameters of accessibility and efficiency within the realm of Linux distributions.</p>

 5. Supports Both TUI/GUI Installer
-To simplify the installation process, Penguins-eggs provides its own system installer called krill.
+<p align="justify"> To simplify the installation process, Penguins-eggs provides its own system installer called krill.
 This installer is particularly useful when a GUI (Graphical User Interface) is not available, allowing for installation in various situations.
 However, if you are using a desktop system, Penguins-eggs recommends and configures the calamares GUI installer, ensuring a seamless and user-friendly experience.
-Penguins Eggs Linux spearheads a transformative revolution in the realm of system installation with the incorporation of its TUI (Text-based User Interface) / GUI (Graphical User Interface) installer, setting a new standard of versatility and accessibility within the landscape of Linux distributions.
+Penguins Eggs Linux spearheads a transformative revolution in the realm of system installation with the incorporation of its TUI (Text-based User Interface) / GUI (Graphical User Interface) installer, setting a new standard of versatility and accessibility within the landscape of Linux distributions. </p>

 6. repository lists
-One of the key advantages of Penguins-eggs is its commitment to utilizing only the original distro's packages.
+<p align="justify"> One of the key advantages of Penguins-eggs is its commitment to utilizing only the original distro's packages.
 This means that no modifications are made to your repository lists, ensuring a safe and reliable environment.
-Penguins-eggs prioritizes maintaining the integrity and authenticity of your Linux distribution.
+Penguins-eggs prioritizes maintaining the integrity and authenticity of your Linux distribution.</p>

 7. Wardrobe
-To enhance customization options, Penguins-eggs introduces the concept of Wardrobe.
+<p align="justify"> To enhance customization options, Penguins-eggs introduces the concept of Wardrobe.
 With Wardrobe and its various components, such as costumes, you can easily organize and manage your customizations, samples, and more.
-This feature enables a streamlined and efficient workflow, allowing you to tailor your Linux system to your preferences.
+This feature enables a streamlined and efficient workflow, allowing you to tailor your Linux system to your preferences.</p>

 8. supporting multiple distributions
 Eggs supporting multiple distributions and their derivatives